Convertidor De Farenheit A Grados

 Q: Are there any situations where the conversion might be slightly inaccurate?

 A: Minor inaccuracies can occur due to variations in atmospheric pressure, which slightly affects the boiling and freezing points of water.
-However, for most practical purposes, the formula provides sufficient accuracy.
+That said, for most practical purposes, the formula provides sufficient accuracy.

 Q: Is there a formula to convert Celsius to Fahrenheit?